vexx32/PSKoans/CONTRIBUTING.md

 ### Writing Advice Snippets

 Advice snippets are stored in [the Data/Advice folder][advice] and contain short tips on working with PowerShell or popular modules.
+An advice snippet can be retrieved by name or at random with the `Show-Advice` command;
+users can use the `Register-Advice` command to automatically add a `Show-Advice` call to your PowerShell Profile script, which will display a random piece of advice on every PowerShell session start.

 All Advice snippets are written in JSON format and stored in category folders under `Data/Advice` in the module directory with an `.Advice.json` suffix.
 The JSON files must have the following structure: